msinamsina/pyautomail/docs/introduction.rst

 Key Features
 ------------
+- **Automated Email Sending**:

-- **Streamlined Automation:** Automail empowers you to automate the entire email sending process, eliminating the need for repetitive manual tasks.
-Save valuable time and effort while focusing on more critical aspects of your project or business.
+    Automail enables you to automate the entire email sending process, saving you valuable time and effort.
+With just a few lines of code, you can send personalized emails to individuals or even conduct large-scale email campaigns.

-- **Scalable Bulk Email Sending:** With automail, sending emails to a large number of recipients becomes a breeze.
-Whether you need to reach out to a thousand users or more, automail efficiently handles the scale of your email campaigns.

-- **Seamless Gmail Integration:** Gmail users can seamlessly integrate automail with their accounts, gaining access to powerful automation tools specific to Gmail.
-Manage labels, search and filter emails, and automate tasks to boost your productivity.

-- **Customizable Templates:** Personalize your email content using customizable templates, ensuring that each recipient receives a tailored message.
-Dynamic variables enable you to create dynamic and engaging email content.
+- **Customizable Email Templates**:
+    Personalization is key to effective communication.
+With automail, you can create dynamic email templates using Jinja2 or simple HTML, allowing you to tailor each email's content to suit the recipient.

+- **Attachment Support**:
+    Want to include additional content with your emails?
+Automail makes it easy to attach global PDFs or personalized PDFs to each email, providing a seamless experience for your recipients.

+- **HTML or Plain Text**:
+    Whether you prefer richly formatted HTML emails or simple plain text messages, automail caters to your needs.
+The package supports both HTML (Jinja2 or standard) and plain text templates for versatile email communication.

+- **Scheduled Emails**:
+    Need to send emails at specific times?
+Automail allows you to schedule your emails for future delivery, ensuring your messages reach recipients at the most opportune moments.

 Whether you're a marketer, developer, or business owner, automail is a valuable addition to your toolkit.
 Experience the ease of automated email communication while reaching a wider audience and driving your projects towards success.
+So if you're ready to start see the :doc:`Getting Started <getting-started>` to learn how to use automail.